Skip navigation

 • tell your doctor if you are pregnant, especially if you are in the last few months of your pregnancy, or if you plan to become pregnant or are breast-feeding.
 If you become pregnant while taking citalopram, call your doctor.
 Citalopram may cause problems in newborns following delivery if it is taken during the last months of pregnancy.

-• you should know that citalopram may make you drowsy.
+• you should know that citalopram may make you drowsy and may affect your judgment, thinking, and movements.
 Do not drive a car or operate machinery until you know how this medication affects you.

 What special dietary instructions should I follow?